vitaliy-bobrov/metalsmith-blog-source/source/blog/tasks-from-interviews-yandex.md

 isPalindrome('programmer');          // false
 ```

 This one is the simple one.
 We need to convert a string to one case, remove all special characters and then compare with its reversed version.
 In my case, I decided to convert a string to lower case.
-Then I lived only letter characters in it.
+Then I leaved only letter characters in it.
 And finally convert it to `Array`, reverse and convert back to `String`.
 Here is resulting function:

 ```js
 function isPalindrome(text) {